LinwoodDev/Flow/SECURITY.md

 ## Reporting a Vulnerability

-Please use [the bug tracker](https://github.com/LinwoodDev/Flow/issues) or use <bug@linwood.dev> if there are a critical bug.
+Please use [the bug tracker](https://github.com/LinwoodDev/Flow/issues) or use <bug@linwood.dev> if there is a critical bug.

 ## Branches